-9, 2017, although the DOL extended the effective date for certain of the conditions until January 1, 2018.
-In November 2017, the DOL further extended the January 1, 2018 date until July 1, 2019.
-The Secretary of the DOL has stated that the best-interest conduct standard of the amendments is currently "in effect" under modified conditions and the DOL will use its enforcement authority against firms committing "willful violations."
-In addition, the Chairman of the SEC has announced that the SEC intends to develop its own fiduciary conduct rule and coordinate adoption of a single rule with the DOL.
+A fiduciary rule adopted by the U.S. Department of Labor applicable to certain service providers to ERISA plans was vacated by the U.S. Court of Appeals for the Fifth Circuit in March 2018.
+In addition, the SEC has proposed a Regulation Best Interest; however, whether or in what form such rule will be adopted is uncertain.
+At least one state regulatory authority has proposed a fiduciary duty rule for broker-dealers and investment advisers operating within such state, and various other states are in the process of preparing their own proposed rules.
 Grant Park and the general partner cannot predict what impact, if any, such regulatory changes may have on Grant Park's trading activity or on market practices and liquidity in the futures and derivatives trading markets.
 However, such impact could be significant and materially adversely affect the ability of the general partner to manage Grant Park or the ability of the trading advisors to trade profitably.